CS-UCR/final-project-LA-transit/README.md

 # Phase 1

 ## Project Proposal
-For the project, I plan map the LA Metro Bus system in "real-time" using publicly available data.
+For the project, I plan to map the LA Metro Bus system in "real-time" by gathering data from the LA Metro API.
 I will also analyze the LA Metro Bike Share System and map trips to and from destinations.
 Thus, this hands-on project will allow me to gain more experience with GIS and transit data.

 # Phase 2